UTAid/TAidWebClient/README.md

 ## What's being used?

-Angular2, NPM, and SystemJS.
+Angular2, NPM, gulp, and SystemJS.
 TypeScript is used instead of vanilla JS.

 ## How to run it?